RyGoy/MyServicesSetup/README.md

 You will need a **Firewall appliance** with IPfire installed and setup, a tutorial can be found [here](https://wiki.ipfire.org/installation).

-With IPfire configured, you should enable [geoblocking](https://wiki.ipfire.org/configuration/firewall/geoip-block) to prevent countries you don't want from connecting to you, and to ensure the ESXI host gets a static IP on the GREEN network.

 ### Adressing presumptions
-We will presume that the IP address you receive from your internet service provider is STATIC, there are [Dynamic DNS](https://www.makeuseof.com/tag/5-best-dynamic-dns-providers-can-lookup-free-today/) services available but we won't be adressing DDNS in our inital commit.
+We will presume that the IP address you receive from your internet service provider is STATIC, there are [Dynamic DNS](https://www.makeuseof.com/tag/5-best-dynamic-dns-providers-can-lookup-free-today/) services available but we won't be addressing DDNS in our inital commit.

 Red Network External Static IP = 64.xxx.xxx.666